GovTechSG/adex-ug/User Guide/Projects.md

 ![Image not Available](/assets/Fig99f.png)

-You will receive a **Private key password** through email and use that password in the **Client key passphrase** for their MQTT client set up.
+You will receive a **Private key password** through email and use that password in the **Client key passphrase** for the MQTT client set up.

 ![Image not Available](/assets/Fig38.png)

 You will receive the email for **project cert expires soon**!

-You will receive the **Project cert expires soon!** email, 30 days before the 3 certs expires!
+You will receive the **Project cert expires soon!** email, 30 days before the 3 certs expire!

 ![Image not Available](/assets/Fig99k.png)